 Tooth pain can be instantaneous and severe.
 Tooth pain can also build slowly until it becomes a constant, serious ache.

-It doesn’t matter what category you fall into – we take all tooth pain seriously at Dentistry for Life and treat your situation as an emergency that requires immediate care.
+It doesn’t matter what category you fall into – we take all tooth pain seriously.
+At Dentistry for Life in Philadelphia emergency tooth pain is something that we know requires immediate care.

 There are many possible reasons for tooth pain.
 Severe tooth pain may be caused by deep tooth decay that has gone untreated, resulting in an infection or abscess, but tooth pain does not only occur when decay or infection is present.

 If you have suffered a blow to the mouth, whether from a hit, car accident, fall, or sporting injury and experience major tooth pain afterward, your tooth could be damaged.